 Size and Shape

 It’s a big slippery cylinder.
-Bear cans tend to be unwieldy by design (so bears can’t carry them off) and the Bearikade Expedition is no exception, but it’s not bad as far as bear cans go.
-The metal rims around top and bottom give a tiny bit of grip while wrestling it in and out of your pack.
+Bear cans tend to be unwieldy by design (so bears can’t carry them off) and the Bearikade Expedition is no exception.
+The metal rims around top and bottom offer a tiny bit of grip while wrestling it in and out of your pack.

-I especially like that the opening is very wide, basically as wide as the canister, which makes it easy to get things in and out.
+The opening is very wide, basically as wide as the canister, which makes it easy to get things in and out.
+This is especially appreciated as you’re trying to keep up to 12 days of food organized inside.

 Lid and Open/Close Mechanism